lwiddershoven/flinkcdc/README.md

 ## Database + CDC

 As a database we'll use Postgres, and we'll use the Debezium CDC to get data out of there.
+Debezium has 2 options, the superior `decoderbufs` Postgres plugin, which needs to be installed on your Postgres installation, and the less good but built-in `pgoutput` plugin.

+In this demo `pgoutput` will be used as that is applicable to most Postgres installations, managed cloud and on-prem.
+If you run your own Postgres in containers, or have a large ops team that manages all your companies databases, consider `decoderbufs` and managing that custom image, as it is a better choice.

+### Configuration of Postgres

+Postgres must start with `wal_level=logical`.
+This is not the default, and it is not easily configured as an environment parameter on the default Postgres docker images.
+As such, the docker-compose file contains a custom `command` that overrides the default `CMD=["postgres"]` and replaces it with `postgres -c wal_level=logical`.

+Next to that a volume is configured that contains startup scripts.
+The Postgres image by default executes all shell scripts and `.sql` files in that directory.
+In this directory we configure the starting database and schema and create the application and debezium roles (usernames + passwords + rights).

+### Configuration of Debezium Permissions

+### Configuration of Debezium CDC

 While we won't configure security on our development Kafka the output streams reflect the database model and as such these topics are not (supposed to be) visible for others.